openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ## Summary

 The core OpenShift components ship a large number of metrics.
-A 4.12-nightly cluster on AWS currently produces around 350K series by default, and enabling additional add-ons increases that number.
-Users have repeatedly asked for a supported method of making Prometheus consume less memory, either by increasing the scraping interval or by scraping fewer targets -- for example, modifying the ServiceMonitors to drop metrics undesired to some users.
+A 4.12-nightly cluster on AWS currently produces around 350,000 unique timeseries by default, and enabling additional add-ons increases that number.
+Users have repeatedly asked for a supported method of making Prometheus consume less memory and CPU, either by increasing the scraping interval or by scraping fewer targets.

-These modifications are currently not possible, because the service monitors deployed to OCP are managed by operators and cannot be modified.
+These modifications are currently not possible, because the OpenShift operators manage their service/pod monitors (either directly or via the cluster version operator) and any manual modification would be reverted.
 This proposal outlines a solution for allowing users to set a level of scraping aligned with their needs.

 ## Motivation

 OpenShift is an opinionated platform, and the default set of metrics has of course been crafted to match what we think the majority of users might need.
 Nevertheless, users have repeatedly asked for the ability to reduce the amount of memory consumed by Prometheus either by lowering the Prometheus scrape intervals or by modifying ServiceMonitors.

 Users currently can not control the ServiceMonitors scraped by Prometheus since some of the metrics collected are essential for other parts of the system to function propperly